Rise and Shine Efficiently! Tight Bounds for Adversarial Wake-up

 Initially, each node is either \emph{asleep} or \emph{awake}.
 Upon receiving a message, a sleeping node permanently changes its status to awake and starts executing the algorithm.
 In particular, any message sent to a currently-sleeping node $u$ is not lost, but processed by $u$ upon awakening.

-When considering the \emph{$\kt_0$ assumption}, a node with degree $\deg(u)$ has integer ports labeled $1,\ldots,\deg(u)$ and the algorithm needs to specify the port when sending a message.
+\paragraph{Initial Knowledge of the Nodes: $\kt_0$ vs.\ $\kt_1$.} When considering the \emph{$\kt_0$ assumption}, a node with degree $\deg(u)$ has integer ports labeled $1,\ldots,\deg(u)$ and the algorithm needs to specify the port when sending a message.
 We formalise the port mapping at a node $v$ as follows.
 Let $N_v$ denote the set of neighbors of $v$ and $\deg(v)$ be the degree of $v$.
 The port mapping at $v$ is a bijective function $\stdport_v: [\deg(v)] \mapsto N_v$.
 That is, port $i$ at $v$ will lead to its neighbor $\stdport(i)$, and we define the $\port_v$ as the inverse of $\stdport_v$.
 That is, $\port_v(u)$ is the port number that $v$ uses to identify the incident edge that leads to its neighbor $u$.
-For example, in Figure~\ref{fig:lb_kt0}, node $v_i$ is connected via port $3$ to node $u_1$, which in turn is connected to $v_i$ by port $1$.
-We emphasize that $v$ has no prior knowledge of the concrete mapping implemented by $\stdport_v$.
-Note that we assume that the other endpoint of an edge also learns the port connection, if one of its two vertices sends a message over its respective port.
+For example, in Figure~\ref{fig:lb_kt0} on page~\pageref{fig:lb_kt0}, node $v_i$ is connected via port $3$ to node $u_1$, which in turn is connected to $v_i$ by port $1$.} We emphasize that for $\kt_0$, $v$ has no prior knowledge of the concrete mapping and that we assume that the other endpoint of an edge also learns the port connection, if one of its two vertices sends a message over its respective port.

 The \emph{$\kt_1$ assumption} provides more knowledge to the algorithm than $\kt_0$, since each node starts out knowing the IDs of all its neighbors, which it can use when sending messages.
 It is well known, see e.g., \cite{DBLP:conf/podc/KingKT15,podc15} that $\kt_1$ is powerful enough for implementing graph sketching techniques~\cite{AGM-soda12}.